pharaohnof/gtbc-homework3/README.md

 ## Result

-I used javascript to code the required behaviors into the assword generator.
+I used javascript to code the required behaviors into the password generator.
 All criteria were met.
 The following screenshots show the final product, and javascript code:

 ![Final Result - hw2-1](./assets/images/hw3.png)
 ![Final Result - hw2-2](./assets/images/hw3-jscode.png)